CarbonLDP/carbonldp-js-sdk/doc/README.md

 static decorate( object:T extends Object ):T & Carbon.Document.Class
 ```

-Decorate the object provided with the properties and methods of a `Carbon.Document.Class` object.
+Decorates the object provided with the properties and methods of a `Carbon.Document.Class` object.

 *Parameters*